Tips For Your Kid’s Healthy Hairs

 Take care of climatic changes

-As weather changes, you need to change the care you give to your hair.
+As the weather changes, you need to change the care you give to your hair.
 Changes in weather affect how often your child needs to shampoo.
 The scalp is more prone to dehydration with the cold weather and intense indoor heat, which can result in a dry scalp and brittle hair.
 And in summers good hair hygiene is necessary to prevent infections.

 Try to make your children play in shade or cover their heads when playing outside.